Jenna Ortega: Media image and artistry

+Burton compared Ortega's acting style to silent film acting, saying she expresses emotion through her eyes without words.
+Megan Park, who directed Ortega in The Fallout, noted her ability to understand when she should "give her all" or restrain herself while acting.
+Ortega said she tries not to be more prepared than necessary for a scene due to the unpredictability of one's reactions in real life.
+She finds it natural for actors to assimilate into their characters' environment, for instance using sarcasm and rewatching films in preparation for Wednesday.
+The Beetlejuice Beetlejuice producer Tommy Harper described Ortega as "very professional" and "a student of film and television"; he stated that she observes the set between the setups and compared her interest to that of an assistant director.

-In 2018, The Hollywood Reporter named Ortega one of "Hollywood's Top 30 Stars Under Age 18".
-The magazine later referred to her as the "Next Big Thing" in 2022 and "The Gen Z Obsession" in 2024.
-In 2023, Ortega appeared on Varietys "Young Hollywood Impact Report", a list of breakthrough performers, and The Hollywood Reporters Power 100, a list of the most powerful women in entertainment.
-Complex also listed her among the best actors in their 20s.
+Entertainment Weekly described Ortega as "one of the preeminent faces of her generation" and attributed her popularity with audiences to her "moody, thoughtful screen presence".
+In 2018, The Hollywood Reporter named Ortega one of the top stars under age 18.
+In 2023, she appeared on Varietys "Young Hollywood Impact Report" (breakthrough performers), The Hollywood Reporters Power 100 (the most powerful women in entertainment), and TheWraps "Latino Power List" (Latino trailblazers in entertainment and media).
+Complex also listed her among the best actors in their 20s from 2023 to 2026.
 Forbes included her on the 2024 edition of its 30 Under 30 in the Hollywood & Entertainment category.
+In 2026, Ortega was invited to join the Academy of Motion Picture Arts and Sciences.

 Ortega has also been called a style icon by Harper's Bazaar.
 Her initial red-carpet style featured bright colors, patterned clothing, and many accessories.
 Enrique Melendez, her stylist, dressed Ortega in RED Valentino and Thom Browne, wanting her wardrobe to be age-appropriate, fashionable, and stylistically interesting.
 They later tried to move away from the "feminine and flirty and frilly" style of other Disney actresses.
 After her role in You, Ortega began wearing heavier makeup and darker clothing.
-Media publications said her later style borrowed from Wednesday's while incorporating high fashion and described it as goth glam.
+Media publications said her later style borrowed from Wednesday's while incorporating high fashion and called it "goth glam".
 (Note: *Sources drawing comparisons to Wednesday's style: